Christopher Cox

 Charles Christopher Cox (born October 16, 1952) is an American attorney and politician who served as chair of the U.S. Securities and Exchange Commission, a 17-year Republican member of the United States House of Representatives, and member of the White House staff in the Reagan Administration.
 Prior to his Washington service he was a practicing attorney, teacher, and entrepreneur.
 Following his retirement from government in 2009, he returned to law practice and currently serves as a director, trustee, and advisor to several for-profit and nonprofit organizations.

 Early life and education

 Cox was born in St. Paul, Minnesota.
 After graduating from Saint Thomas Academy in Mendota Heights, Minnesota in 1970, Cox earned a Bachelor of Arts degree the University of Southern California in 1973, following an accelerated three-year course.
 He was also a member of Delta Tau Delta fraternity.
-In 1977, he earned both an M.B.A. from Harvard Business School and a J.D. from Harvard Law School, where he was an editor of the Harvard Law Review.
+In 1977, he earned both an MBA from Harvard Business School and a J.D. from Harvard Law School, where he was an editor of the Harvard Law Review.